asahi417/relbert/README.md

 - [`asahi417/relbert-roberta-large-autoprompt`](https://huggingface.co/asahi417/relbert-roberta-large-autoprompt): RelBERT based on RoBERTa large with AutoPrompt.
 - [`asahi417/relbert-roberta-large-ptuning`](https://huggingface.co/asahi417/relbert-roberta-large-ptuning): RelBERT based on RoBERTa large with P-tuning.

-Then you give a list of word to the model to get the embedding.
+Then you give a word pair to the model to get the embedding.
 ```python
 # the vector has (1024,)
 v_tokyo_japan = model.get_embedding(['Tokyo', 'Japan'])